Lordfirespeed/Lethal-Company-Augmented-Enhancer/README.md

 ### Time Speed
 How quickly time passes on moons can be configured.

 This can make the game drastically easier (or harder) because part of the monster spawning routine depends on how much time has passed.

 ### Ship Hangar Doors Power Duration
 The time it takes for the hangar doors to re-open due to lack of power can be configured.

 ### Threat Scanner
 The `scan` command on the terminal can be configured to provide additional information about the environment's danger level due to enemy threats.

 ### Days Per Quota
-Assignment Duration (Days Per Quota): The quota assignment duration can be configured.
+Assignment Duration (Days Per Quota): The quota assignment duration can be configured, including variable options similar to Dynamic Deadline.

+### Scrap Spawns/Quantity
+Scrap spawns / quantity and player-count scaling can be configured.

 ### Starting Credits
 Group starting credits can be configured.